hixi-hyi/logone-lambda-go/README.md

 ### With Attributes And Type
 You can add the anotation to log.
 The `Attributes` value must be defined as a type that can be JSON.Marshal.
+If you want to output value that cannot be JSON.Marshal, you use fmt.Sprintf or primitive type. (e.g. error is not struct or primitive type, you must use fmt.Sprintf("%s", err) or err.Error())
 ```
 res, err := sns.Publish(params)
 if err != nil {